LeonSering/NashFlowComputation/README.md

-# Computing Nash Flows Over Time and Thin flows
+# Computing Nash Flows Over Time and Thin Flows
-The *NashFlowComputation Tool* (NFC) allows the computation of normalized thin flows with resetting and consequently Nash flows over time with or without spillback.
+The *Nash Flow Computation Tool* (NFC) allows the computation of normalized thin flows with resetting and consequently Nash flows over time with or without spillback.
 NFC, being embedded in a graphical user-interface, facilitates not only quick and easy creation of networks but also the analysis of e.g. earliest arrival time functions and inflow functions in a dynamic